aloneInEntropy/CG-Tutorial/Tutorial.md

 `glDrawElementsInstancedBaseVertex` is a few things:
 - "elements" means we're using indexed vertices (indices)
 - "instanced" means we're rendering a number of instances
 - "base vertex" means we're using a new index in our set of vertices for each mesh.
-This is how we properly use a Structure of Arrays (SoA) format ; otherwise we'd have no idea which index to start from for any one mesh.
+This is how we properly use a Structure of Arrays (SoA) format; otherwise we'd have no idea which index to start from for any one mesh.

 We use this function to draw our model.
 We tell it to use `GL_TRIANGLES` because our mesh is triangulated.
 We give it the number of indices we're working with and tell it the type of the previous count.
 We then tell it where to find our indices, which starts from the base index of the current mesh.
 Then we tell it how many instances we want to render.
 Finally, we specify that we want to move up by `baseVertex` every time we use a new mesh to separate them, again due to us using SoA.
 We end this function by unbinding our VAO to avoid accidentally modifying our render.